IBM-Bluemix-Docs/tutorials/vm-to-containers-and-kubernetes.md

 - ENV NAME - Define environment variables.
 - CMD - Define commands that run when the container launches.

+Tools like [Konveyor Move2Kube](https://konveyor.io/move2kube/) can help accelerate the process of containerization.

 Images are typically stored in a registry that can either be accessible by the public (public registry) or set up with limited access for a small group of users (private registry).
 Public registries, such as Docker Hub, can be used to get started with Docker and Kubernetes to create your first containerized app in a cluster.
 But when it comes to enterprise apps, use a private registry, like the one provided in {{site.data.keyword.registrylong_notm}} to protect your images from being used and changed by unauthorized users.

 To containerize an app and store it in {{site.data.keyword.registrylong_notm}}: